boostercloud/booster/docs/README.md

 Note:

-> Running the entity generator with an EntityName that already exists, it will override the content of the current one.
+> Running the entity generator with an EntityName that already exists will overwrite the content of the current one.
 In future releases, we will display a warning before overwriting anything.
-Meantime, if you missed a field, just add it to the class because in Booster, all the infrastructure and data structures are inferred from your code.
+Meantime, if you missed a field, just add it to the class because, in Booster, all the infrastructure and data structures are inferred from your code.

 #### The reducer function